celestin/mw.test.example/README.md

 # mw.test.example

 This repository demonstrates our test-toolchain [mw.test](https://github.com/mw-sc/mw.test).
 We demonstrate how to use it with the following tools.
-Currently we only have an example with the [stm32f4-discovery](http://www.st.com/en/evaluation-tools/stm32f4discovery.html) board.
+Currently we only have an example with the [stm32f4-discovery](http://www.st.com/en/evaluation-tools/stm32f4discovery.html) board using C++.
+The example is however simple enough to be applied to C as well.

 See the [project structure](https://github.com/mw-sc/mw.test.example/blob/master/stm32f4-discovery/readme.md) for more details.